JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 Subspace indexing on Stiefel and Grassman manifolds

-a project of Wenqing Hu, Tiefeng Jiang and Li Zhu
+a project by Wenqing Hu, Tiefeng Jiang and Li Zhu